NVIDIA/NeMo/docs/source/nlp/question_answering.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Fine-tuning procedure and logs look similar to what's described in the Model Training section, with the addition of the model that is initially loaded from a previously trained checkpoint, e.g. by specifying :code:``pretrained_model=<PRETRAINED_MODEL_NAME>``.
+Fine-tuning procedure and logs look similar to what's described in the Model Training section, with the addition of the model that is initially loaded from a previously trained checkpoint, for example, by specifying :code:``pretrained_model=<PRETRAINED_MODEL_NAME>``.

 Inference
 ---------

 An example script on how to run inference can be found at `examples/nlp/question_answering/question_answering_squad.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/question_answering/question_answering_squad.py>`_.

-To run inference with the pre-trained model, run:
+To start inference with the pre-trained model, run:

 .. code::